signposting¶

 Links are discovered according to defined FAIR signposting relations.

-Parameters:
+- Parameters:

-• baseurl – Optional base URL to make relative link targets absolute from
+Linkheaders.
+The headers should be valid according to RFC8288, excluding the"Link:"prefix.baseurl – Optional base URL to make relative link targets absolute from

-Returns:
+- Returns:

-A Signposting of the collected signposts.
+Signpostingof the collected signposts.

-signposting.find_signposting_linkset(uri: Union[AbsoluteURI, str], acceptType: Optional[Union[MediaType, str]] = None) Signposting[source]
+- signposting.find_signposting_linkset(uri: Union[AbsoluteURI, str], acceptType: Optional[Union[MediaType, str]] = None) Signposting[source]¶

 Parse linkset to find <link> elements for signposting.